-The precise news for hoverboard riders is that they will now be a complete street felony in California.
+The precise laws for hoverboard riders is that they will now be a complete street felony in California.
 Drivers have to be cautious of hoverboard riders and make sure that they have rights and duties on the roadways.
 There are laws for hoverboards that govern riding in other states as well; and there are more details below.

 New Laws for Hoverboard in Southern California and the United States:

 Southern California hoverboard riders and car drivers have to be aware of new California, and broader regulation set to go into impact opening January 1, 2020.
 We have details on the law, and also some of our top choices for hoverboards below:

 - Hoverboard riders need to be at least sixteen years or older to drive or ride it on public highways/roadway but kids can hover in town areas without any issue.

 - Riders are just allowed to ride on the public highways/roadways particular at 35 mph or much less unless if the pavement has a Class II or Class IV bike lane.
 Otherwise, you are not allowed to experience on the 405 limited-access highway in rush hour, even although it might also be faster than sitting in traffic.

 - Riders cannot perform their hoverboards on a road, bikeway, or any different public bicycle path, sidewalk, or trail, at speeds over 15 mph.

 - Department of Transportation and other local authorities hinder usage.
-Don’t be amazed if some of your favoured seaside communities like San Clemente, Dana Point, Newport Beach, Huntington Beach, and Manhattan Beach, ignore policies to avoid hoverboards on their streets.
+Don’t be amazed if some of your favorite seaside communities like San Clemente, Dana Point, Newport Beach, Huntington Beach, and Manhattan Beach, ignore policies to avoid hoverboards on their streets.

 - Helmets will be required when using on the roads.